untra/naiveasync/README.md

 * [tests](https://naiveasync.untra.io/#/test)
 * [npm package](https://www.npmjs.com/package/@untra/naiveasync)

-**NaiveAsync** is a straightforward React `^16.8.5` functional module that can be used to quickly turn an asynchronous operation into a well-managed react component centered around that asynchronous operation.
+**NaiveAsync** is a straightforward React functional module that can be used to quickly turn an asynchronous operation into a well-managed react component centered around that asynchronous operation.

+NaiveAsync will autogenerate your redux selectors, dispatch operations, and provide a managed lifecycle object you can control around your async operations for use in react components.

 It turns a promise into a state object to render child components with, and a call function to invoke the promise, with just a few abstractions to manage it reasonably well.

-Shamelessly built with serious inspiration from [stately](https://github.com/hiebj/stately)

 ## Usage